chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

 forall loop to modify the corresponding original variable or to read its updated value after concurrent modifications.
-The ``in`` intent is an alternative way to obtain task-private variables (:ref:`Task_Private_Variables`).
-A ``reduce`` intent can be used to reduce values across iterations of a forall or coforall loop.
+The ``in`` intent is an alternative way to obtain task-private variables (see :ref:`Task_Private_Variables`).

-Reduce intents are described in the
+A ``reduce`` forall intent can be used to reduce values across iterations of a forall loop.
+While it is similar to the ``reduce`` task intent (see :ref:`Task_Intents`), there is a difference in how values are combined at the end of a task.
+With a ``reduce`` forall intent, each child task combines its accumulated value into its parent task rather than into an outer variable.
-:ref:`Reduce Intents technical note <readme-reduceIntents>` in the online documentation.
+The ``reduce=`` operator accumulates its right-hand side values computed for all iterations executed by a given task into the same shadow variable for that task.

    *Rationale*.